Before reading the article below, two quick tips for new Medicare Beneficiaries:

 Medicare Advantage – Part C

 Medicare Advantage usually combines Medicare Parts A, B and D into one program.
 Some companies add limited coverage for dental and/or vision.
 Your choice of Medicare Advantage plans depends on where you live.
-The plan must offer coverage in your county of residence.

 Medicare Advantage plans work differently than original Medicare.
 In fact, Medicare Advantage is NOT, I repeat, is NOT a Medicare Supplement.
 It is against regulations for agents to refer to it in this way, or even hint that it is the same.